Color-Of-Code/website/content/pages/software/stdc_net/start.md

 ---
 published: true
 path: "/software/stdc-net/start"
-date: "2019-01-09"
+date: "2019-03-13"
 title: "Stdc.NET"
-tags: ["software", "product", "stdc", ".NET", "TODO_cleanup"]
+tags: ["software", "product", "stdc", ".NET", "parser", "lexer", "code", "migration"]
 ---

 # Stdc - Helps porting C code to .NET

 ## Rationale

 Porting C code to .NET doesn't sound like being fun.
 And it is mostly for sure not funny...
-The mind breaking rewriting of printf formatting code to String.Format formats can cost a bunch of time and is error prone.
-The same difficulties arise with scanf, really tedious to port such code.
+The mind breaking rewriting of `printf` formatting code to String.Format formats can cost a bunch of time and is error prone.
+The same difficulties arise with `scanf`, really tedious to port such code.
 Signal handling is another topic where one can loose quite some hours.
 Stdc is a pure .NET library enabling a quick port of existing C code by emulating most of the C syntax in a very similar way, to not say in an identical manner.
 The code can be then refactored step by step further by removing the C functions.
-The Stdc libray enables a quick first shot so you have at least a running executable to work with.
+The Stdc library enables a quick first shot so you have at least a running executable to work with.

 Note that the Stdc library is written in pure .NET no call to native functions is made (no "cheating" with P/Invoke, to call the native C runtime methods is performed).
 This can be important for portability between .NET on Linux (MONO) and Windows for example.
 A ported program should then run without recompilation under MONO and Microsoft .NET.